Tylogix - iSeries SQL Tips and Techniques

 |

-new tables with a simple select statement.
+useful when creating new tables with a simple select

 SELECT